Deploy

 The script downloads the Miru agent debian package and installs the agent as a systemd

 service.
-It then downloads and executes the activation script, waiting for a client activation token to be provided.
+It then downloads and executes the activation script, waiting for a device activation token to be provided.

-To retrieve a client activation token, navigate to the Clients page and click the ellipses (three dots) to the right of the client to activate.
+To retrieve a device activation token, navigate to the Devices page and click the ellipses (three dots) to the right of the device to activate.

 Click the Token